 Wear UV protection lenses

 Whether you’re planning on going to a hot and sunny destination such as a tropical island so that you can hit the beach, or you’re hitting the ski slopes in winter, make sure that you pack special contact lenses that have UV protection built in.
 There are many good UV lenses available.
 Did you know that UV sunlight can reflect off of snow?
 Because UV light can be so damaging to the eyes, wearing protection against it is essential to protect your eyesight.
 Another protection option is to wear UV sunglasses to shield your eyes from UV damage.
 Wearing contact lenses with built-in UV protection can also help reduce the risk of you developing cataracts and other eye issues.
+Some issues can be minimised by wearing toric contact lenses for astigmatism.

 Never wear your contact lenses if you decide to go swimming in the sea or in a swimming pool.
 Although it contains salt, seawater isn’t sterile, and there could be harmful bacteria in either sea or pool water that could cause an eye infection.
 If you do need to swim with your contact lenses in, opt for a disposable (daily) pair and replace them as soon as you get out of the water.
 It’s also worth wearing swimming goggles to stop water contact with your eyes.